 Emma staring Gwyneth Paltrow opposite Jeremy Northam is like the two popular but still nice kids from your high school getting together.
 You’re like, yeah, that’s fine, of course they’re homecoming king and queen, but do I care that much?

 What I like?

 OK I actually don’t mind Gwynnie in this role.
 I don’t love her, but I don’t mind her.
 I mind her accent tho, ugh.
 That said, she kinda is Hollywood Emma, if you think about it.
 I enjoy seeing her friendly relationships with family and Mrs Weston.
 Of course I love Mr and Mrs Elton.
 Miss Bates is great, but a bit cartoonish for me.
 All around this adaptation wins point for side characters.

 Collette is my favorite Harriet (although she is far too old for the role) outshining Emma with a proper British accent.
 Their friendship is almost sweet.
 While not equal, it’s better balanced than some of the others.
 Harriet has a bit of manipulative avarice to her, which I like a lot, while Emma is more gentle and kind.

 There is little to no chemistry between the leads.
 Mr Wodehouse is dull as doornails.
 I cannot stand Ewan McGregor as Frank Churchill.
 I just can’t.
 The family dynamic isn’t as clearly portrayed as in some of the other adaptations.
 Emma’s hair is way too tight and pulled back and weirdly strict for her character.

-It’s rather dark in filming and setting, I didn’t get England in the way that I got it from the other 1996 adaptation.
+It’s rather dark in filming and setting, I didn’t get England in the way that I got it from the 1997 adaptation.
 Some of the costumes look a bit cheap in fabric and construction, less authentically historical and more stage costume-esque.

-All round this had my favorite secondary characters, best general casting, script is fine is a bit modern.
+All round this had my favorite secondary characters, best general casting, script is fine if a bit too modern.

 1997 Kate’s Emma